Best practices for operational excellence

 Setting up automated workflows for jobs can help reduce unnecessary manual tasks and improve productivity through the DevOps process of creating and deploying jobs.
 The Data Intelligence Platform provides two ways to do this:

-• Databricks Workflows:
+• Databricks Jobs:

 • Databricks Jobs are a way to run your data processing and analytics applications in a Databricks workspace.
 Your job can be a single task or a large, multi-task workflow with complex dependencies.
 Databricks manages the task orchestration, cluster management, monitoring, and error reporting for all of your jobs.